alnervik/Tasks-PlayersGuideCSharp/README.md

-# Hej-varlden
+# Tasks from Player's Guide
-Innehåller övningar från C# Player's Guide
+Contains several tasks from the Player's Guide to C#